edysfy/Group_website/process/sysImp.md

     gender: string,
 }
 ```
-When the user, clicks on the profile icon on the sidebar, it sets the corresponding sidebar state to true, meaning Mapbox will render the component.
+When the user clicks on the profile icon on the sidebar, it sets the corresponding sidebar state to true, meaning Mapbox will render the component.
 The User service is injected into the User component.
 In its 'onInit' directive, we call the 'getUserFromDB' method from that User Service, and subscribe to it.
 This method obtains the user's username from local storage and makes an HTTP GET request to the 'api/user/' route.
 While sending the username as a request param in the URL.
 The server responds with an object of type User, defined by the interface above.
 Then we store this in a Behaviour Subject called 'userDetails'.
 We then return 'userDetails.asObservable' observable, which is what we subscribe to in the component.
 We store the result from this observable in a local variable called 'userDetails'.
 The username obtained from local storage can not be null, as this method is only called from a component that requires the user to be logged in to access. <br/>

 ```js
   getUserFromDB(): Observable<User> {